Kirbybowsers/Data_Science_Class/README.md

 The main findings of the code can be found in the code file.

 Licensing, Authors, Acknowledgements
-Must give credit to Stack Overflow for the data.Feel free to use the code here as you would like!
+Must give credit to Stack Overflow for the data.
+The data used is available https://www.kaggle.com/stackoverflow/so-survey-2017
+Feel free to use the code here as you would like!